 - Aggression towards strangers

-- Fear-based behaviors
+- Fear-based behaviours

 - Difficulty in new environments

-When to Start Socializing Your Chow Chow
+When to Start Socialising Your Chow Chow

-Developmental Stages and Socialization Priorities
+Developmental Stages and Socialisation Priorities

 Setting Realistic Goals and Timelines